-182 years ago Edgar Degas was born.
-One of the founders of Impressionism, he didn’t like the term itself and preferred to be called “Realist” or “Independent”.
+Edgar Degas was one of the founding artists of Impressionism, however, he didn’t like the term and preferred to call it “Realist” or “Independent”.
 Ballet dancers were one of his main subjects.
-“People call me the painter of dancing girls,” Degas once told a Parisian art dealer Ambroise Vollard.
+“People call me the painter of dancing girls,” Degas once told Parisian art dealer Ambroise Vollard.
 “It has never occurred to them that my chief interest in dancers lies in rendering movement and painting pretty clothes.”
-On this occasion we want to show you 8 beautiful ballet dancers he is so famous of.
+Here are eight of the most beautiful Degas ballerinas that he is so famous for.

-This is the first of Degas’ ballet dancers scene.
-The dancer in the centre is Joséphine Gaujelin, who later became an actress at the Gymnase, a theater known for its comedies and popular dramas.
-Gaujelin posed in a dance costume for a number of drawings, as Degas worked on his first ballet pictures.
-Why ballet subjects – among other reasons, they were easier to sell, and Degas needed money.
+This is the first of Degas‘ ballerinas’ scenes.
+The dancer in the center is Joséphine Gaujelin, who later became an actress at the Gymnase, a theater known for its comedies and popular dramas.
+Gaujelin posed in a dance costume for a number of drawings when Degas worked on his first ballet pictures.
+Why ballet subjects?
+Among other reasons, they were easier to sell, and Degas needed money.

-The Foyer of the Opera at Rue Le Peletier shows ten ballerinas being examined in the great hall.
-The white-clad Louis François Mérante, instructor at the opera house, is giving orders which the dancers have to follow.
-Opera at Rue Le Peletier as an old opera house which burned down in 1873.
-Degas never really liked Charles Garnier’s replacement, which opened in 1875.
+The Foyer of the Opera at Rue Le Peletier shows 10 ballerinas examined in the great hall.
+The white-clad Louis François Mérante, an instructor at the opera house, is giving orders, which the dancers have to follow.
+Opera at Rue Le Peletier is an old opera house that burned down in 1873, though Degas never really liked Charles Garnier’s replacement building, which opened in 1875.
 By far the largest opera house in the world at that time, this magnificent monstrosity employed 7,000 people, including a corps de ballet of 200.

-The style of this painting resembles a grisaille work.
-The non-colourful chiaroscuro is some kind of an allusion to the new visual technique of photography.
+The style of this painting resembles an en grisaille work.
+Interestingly, the non-colorful chiaroscuro is an allusion to the new visual technique of photography.
 Here Degas chose a viewpoint slightly from above, to one side, with the focus on the stage bordered by the footlights.
 This painting was immediately noticed at the first Impressionist exhibition in 1874.
-The painter Giuseppe De Nittis wrote to a friend: “I remember a drawing that must have been of a dance rehearsal […] and I can tell you it was extremely beautiful: the muslin costumes were so diaphanous, and the movements so true to life that it has to be seen to be believed; it is just impossible to describe”.
+For example, the painter Giuseppe De Nittis wrote to a friend:

-The painting shows the star of the show dancing a solo turn on an empty stage.
-On the left we can see, hiding shadow behind the curtain.
+This painting shows the star of the show, dancing solo on an empty stage.
+On the left we can see a shadow, hiding behind the curtain.
 This is the young dancer’s patron.
-Getting behind the scene wasn’t easy.
+Getting behind the scenes wasn’t easy.
 It was a privilege paid for by wealthy male subscription holders, who often flirted with the dancers and laid siege to their dressing rooms.
-In a 1882 letter to a friend Degas wrote: “My dear Hecht, have you the power to get the Opéra to give me a pass for the day of the dance examination, which, so I have been told, is to be on Thursday?
-I have done so many of these dance examinations without having seen them that I am a little ashamed of it.”
+In an 1882 letter to a friend, Degas wrote:

-Around 1880 Degas’s changed his palette – from grays to brilliant colours, ranging from red to russet.
-This came with a change of style and technique, in which pastels became his dominant medium.
-Furthermore, he expanded the possibilities offered by pastels by combining them with gouache, watercolour, oils mixed freely with turpentine, and even monotypes.
+Around 1880, Degas changed his palette from grays to brilliant colors, ranging from red to russet.
+Furthermore, this came with a change of style and technique, in which pastels became his dominant medium.
+Additionally, he expanded the possibilities offered by pastels by combining them with gouache, watercolor, oils mixed freely with turpentine, and even monotypes.

-The drawings Degas made backstage were few compared with the number he produced in his studio, where he paid small money to ballerinas to pose.
-Fun fact: Degas’s studio was once visited by an inspector from the police morals unit, wanting to know why so many little girls were coming and going.
-The fact that ballerinas often were prostitutes is a different story.
+The drawings of Degas ballerinas that he made backstage were few compared with the number he produced in his studio, where he paid a small amount of money to ballerinas to pose.
+Fun fact: The police morals unit once visited Degas’ studio, wanting to know why so many little girls were coming and going.
+However, the fact that ballerinas often were prostitutes is a different story.